UBCIC 55th ANNUAL GENERAL ASSEMBLY (HYBRID)

 Dear Chiefs Council, sister organizations, and friends:

-At the UBCIC’s Chiefs Council, there will be an election for one (1) UBCIC Representative to the BC First Nations Gaming Commission.
-An announcement from UBCIC Electoral Officer is attached, and the election will take place from noon to 1pm on June 7th.
+At the UBCIC’s Chiefs Council, there will be an election for one (1) UBCIC Representative to the BC First Nations Energy and Mining Council.
+An announcement and nomination form are attached.

 Registration helps staff track and support meeting delegates (Chiefs, proxies, representatives), speakers and observers.
 Pre-registration is also required to receive a unique Zoom meeting link.
 UBCIC uses Zoom to register all delegates, even those attending in person.
 All registrants will receive a Zoom meeting link.
 If you are attending in person, you may ignore this link.

 - Be sure to use an email address that you can access as needed.
 Only those who register in advance for the UBCIC Chiefs Council meeting will receive their unique Zoom meeting link via email.

 - An email will be sent with your confirmation email and again the day prior to the meeting.
 Please retain the email with the Zoom meeting link as it will be required to attend the meeting.

 Registration Confirmation: Once you have submitted the online registration form, you will receive an email within 48 hours indicating that your registration has been confirmed.
 The email will be sent from [email protected] under the subject line “UBCIC CHIEFS COUNCIL Confirmation”.